20 Highly Effective Exercises for Strengthening Your Lower Back

 Exercise 10: Wall Sits

-Wall sits primarily target the quadriceps and glute muscles but also is one of the best exercises to strengthen lower back
+Wall sits primarily target the quadriceps and glute muscles but also engage the lower back for stability.
+Studies show that developing strong leg muscles can help alleviate lower back pain by supporting the body’s weight.

 1. Start in a standing position with your back against a wall and slowly slide down until your knees are bent at a 90-degree angle.